jdswinbank/Comet/README.rst

 part of the `LOFAR <http://www.lofar.org/>`_ `Transients Key Project
 <http://www.transientskp.org/>`_.
 Comments and corrections welcome.

-Comet is intended priarily as a research system.
-See the `Dakota VOEvent Tools
-<http://voevent.dc3.com/>`_ for a complete, high-quality VOEvent distribution
+See also the `Dakota VOEvent Tools <http://voevent.dc3.com/>`_ for an alternative high-quality VOEvent distribution system.
-system.